AbdoGKash/forja/README.md

 Forja is an innovative mobile application that allows users to watch movies shows effortlessly.
 The application aims to provide an exceptional user experience through an easy-to-use interface

+# 🔧 Overview:

+Built with Dart & Flutter Framework for seamless performance and stunning UI.

 # ✨ Features

 * User Authentication: Users can sign up and log in using their phone numbers.